John Whenham

 John Whenham is an English musicologist and academic who specializes in early Italian baroque music.
-He earned both a Bachelor of Music and a Master of Music from the University of Nottingham, and a Doctor of Philosophy from the University of Oxford.
+He earned both a Bachelor of Music and a Master of Arts from the University of Nottingham, and a Doctor of Philosophy from the University of Oxford.
 He is a leading expert on the life and works of Claudio Monteverdi, and is the author of the books Duet and Dialogue in the Age of Monteverdi (Ann Arbor, Michigan: University Microfilms International, 1982) Monteverdi, 'Orfeo' (London: Cambridge University Press, 1986), Monteverdi, Vespers (1610) (Cambridge University Press, 1997), and The Cambridge Companion to Monteverdi (with Richard Wistreich, Cambridge University Press, 2007).
 For five years he was co-editor of the journal Music & Letters.
-He currently serves on the board of the Birmingham Early Music Festival and was head of the music history department at the University of Birmingham.
+He was head of the music department at the University of Birmingham from 2001 to 2011.